coding-girl-nidhi/Elitefit-Assignment-2/README.md

 ## Deployment

-The application is deployed and can be accessed at [Visit Deployed App](https://task-management-app-elitefit.vercel.app/){:target="_blank" rel="noopener noreferrer"}
+The application is deployed and can be accessed at [Visit Deployed App](https://task-management-app-elitefit.vercel.app/)

 ## Learn More